Everesting Great Dun Fell

 I have broken the climb down into two main sections - The Safe Zone and the Zone of Death.
 The Safe Zone includes everything up to the first gate and cattle grid, and includes two subsections – the nice easy bit, which gradually becomes steeper and turns into the harder bit.
 The Safe Zone is all Sylvanian Families, milk maids, well-tended meadows, with dry stone walls.
 It is comfort, it is security, it is boundaries, and reassuring certainty.

 The Death Zone is all ragged zombie sheep, and a devilish voice whispering on the wind.
 The voices gradually rise to a deafening, sardonic howling, tormenting your every pedal stroke and infecting your spirit with a bleak dread.
 Part one of the Death Zone begins immediately after the gate, and takes you past “The Devils House”, a few twists and turns, then a slight levelling at which point you are greeted with the sight of Death Zone Part Two.
 This is a section which I have named, “THE BASTARD”.
 The Bastard is a straight 1km section of around 15-20% gradient, and the bit I really hated each time.
-After The Bastard, the gradient relents only slightly until you get to the second gate and cattle grid and you can start on Death Zone Part 4, The Final Bastard, which includes a few hundred metres of around 20% near the end, which do feel slightly easier as you know you’re home and dry, and the gate to the radar station and the sign for Great Dun Fell is in sight.
+After The Bastard, the gradient relents only slightly until you get to the second gate and cattle grid and you can start on Death Zone Part 4, The Final Bastard, which includes a few sections of around 20% near the end, which do feel slightly easier as you know you’re home and dry, and the gate to the radar station and the sign for Great Dun Fell is in sight.

 The Devils house